This is an overview of all the course options that our exchange students can apply for in the academic year 2017/2018.

 - Select semester: To make sure you get the most recent information, choose autumn semester 2017 / spring semester 2018.

-A Norwegian language course is available for all exchange students
+Norwegian language course available for exchange students

 The Short Introductory Course in Norwegian Language and Culture is especially suited for exchange students who wish to acquire basic knowledge of the Norwegian language and culture.